ashok5141/Application-Security-Cheatsheet/OWASP.md

 ## A1 - Broken Access Control
-- **Core Concept** Failure to enforce proper restrictions on authenticated users actions.
+- **Core Concept** Application fails to properly enforce what authenticated users can do, allowing unauthorized access to data or functions, Failure to enforce proper restrictions on authenticated users actions.
 - Process:
+- Attackers change URLs, modify HTTP methods, tamper parameters or tokens to access admin-only or other users' resources.
     - Attackers manipulates parameters/URLs to access unauthorized resources.
     - Exploits missing role checks to perform privileged actions.